-ceived in nearly similar terms: that the persons themselves had never doubted of the existence of such noems as Mr. Maenherson had translated that they had heard many of them reneated in their vonth: that listening to them was the favourite amusement of Highlanders in the hours of leisure and idleness: but that since the rebellion in 1745. the manners of the neonle had undergone a change on unfavourable to the recitation of these norms that it was now an amusement scarcely known and that very few persons remained alive who were able to recite them.
-That many of the poems which they had formerly heard were similar in subject and story, as well as in the names of the heroes mentioned in them, to those translated by Mr. Macnherson: that his translation seemed, to such as had read it, a very able one; but that it did not by any means come up to the force or energy of the original to such as had read it: for his book was by no means universally possessed, or read among the Highlanders, even accustomed to reading, who conceived that his translation could add but little to their amusement, and not at all to their conviction. in a matter which they had never doubted.
-A few of the Committee's correspondents sent them such ancient noems as they possessed in writing, from having formerly taken them down from the oral recitation of the old Highlanders who were in use to recite them, or as they now took them down from some person, whom a very advanced period of life, or a particular connexion with some reciter of the old school, enabled still to retain them in his memory : but those, the Committee's corre-
+To the Queries circulated through such parts of the Highlands as the Committee imagined most likely to afford information in reply to them, they received many answers, most of which were conceived in nearly similar terms; that the persons themselves had never doubted of the existence of such poems as Mr. Macpherson had translated; that they had heard many of them repeated in their youth: that listening to them was the favourite amusement of Highlanders in the hours of leisure and idleness; but that, since the rebellion in 1745, the manners of the people had undergone a change so unfavourable to the recitation of these poems, that it was now an amusement scarcely known, and that very few persons remained alive who were able to recite them.
+That many of the poems which they had formerly heard were similar in subject and story, as well as in the names of the heroes mentioned in them, to those translated by Mr. Macpherson: that his translation seemed, to such as had read it, a very able one: but that it did not by any means come up to the force or energy of the original to such as had read it: for his book was by no means universally possessed, or read among Highlanders, even accustomed to reading, who conceived that his translation could add but little to their amusement, and not at all to their conviction, in a matter which they had never doubted.
+A few of the Committee's correspondents sent them such ancient poems as they possessed in writing, from having formerly taken them down from the oral recitation of the old Highlanders who were in use to recite them, or as they now took them down from some person, whom a very advanced period of life. or a particular connection with some reciter of the old school, enabled still to retain them in his memory: but those, the Committee's correspondents said. were generally less perfect, and more corrupted, than the poems which they had formerly heard, or which might have been obtained at an earlier pe-